GlobalNamesArchitecture/gn_list_resolver/README.md

 Field                | Description
 ---------------------|-----------------------------------------------------------
-taxonID              | original ID attached to a name in the checklist scientificName       | name from the checklist matchedScientificName| name matched from the GN Reolver data source matchedCanonicalForm | canonical form of the matched name rank                 | rank from the source (if it was given/inferred) matchedRank          | corresponding rank from the data source matchType            | what kind of match it is editDistance         | for fuzzy-matching -- how many characters differ between checklist and data source name score                | heuristic score from 0 to 1 where 1 is a good match, 0.5 match requires further human investigation
+classification       | classification path of the data source (if available) editDistance         | for fuzzy-matching -- how many characters differ between checklist and data source name matchSize            | number of returned matches for a name matchType            | what kind of match it is matchedCanonicalForm | canonical form of the matched name matchedRank          | corresponding rank from the data source matchedScientificName| name matched from the GN Reolver data source rank                 | rank from the source (if it was given/inferred) scientificName       | name from the checklist score                | heuristic score from 0 to 1 where 1 is a good match, 0.5 match requires further human investigation taxonID              | original ID attached to a name in the checklist

 #### Types of Matches